LSSTDESC/qp/docs/user_guide/parameterizations/interp.md

 The interpolation parameterization works well for most distributions, provided there is a high enough density of $x$ values.
 It linearly interpolates between each point, so it does a poor job of reproducing curves.
 Keep in mind that all distributions in an `Ensemble` must have the same $x$ values, so the $x$ values have both the range and the density necessary to represent **all** of the distributions.

-To get around this requirement, you can use {py:class}`qp.interp_irregular <qp.interp_irregular_gen>`, though this will significantly slow down code performance for large datasets.
+To get around this requirement, you can use the <project:irregularinterp.md> parameterization, though this will significantly slow down code performance for large datasets.

 ## Behaviour